kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-Real-Time-Analytics-in-Microsoft-Fabric.md

 # Lab 1: Get Started with Real-Time Analytics in Microsoft Fabric

-### Estimated Duration: 100 minutes
+### Estimated Duration: 100 Minutes

 Microsoft Fabric provides an end-to-end platform for data solutions, including real-time data analytics.
-Synapse Real-Time Analytics in Fabric uses a KQL Database to provide table storage and Kusto Query Language (KQL) which is a powerful tool for analyzing data.
+Synapse Real-Time Analytics in Fabric uses a KQL Database to provide table storage and Kusto Query Language (KQL), which is a powerful tool for analyzing data.
 This structure provides an efficient way to find insights and patterns from textual or structured data.
 Moreover, KQL is optimized for data that includes a time series component, such as real-time data from log files or streaming services.
 With Real-Time Analytics, you can focus and scale up your analytics solution while democratizing data for the needs of your entire data organization.

 ## Lab Objectives

 You will be able to complete the following tasks:

-- Task 1: Create a workspace and Download file for KQL database
+- Task 1: Create a workspace and download a file for the KQL database
 - Task 2: Create a KQL database
 - Task 3: Use KQL to query the sales table
 - Task 4: Create a Power BI report from a KQL Query set